realA10001986/Time-Circuits-Display/README.md

 - after switching on the TCD (real power-up or fake power-up),
 - after changing "speed" using a [Rotary Encoder](#rotary-encoder).

-The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
+The different modes are selected through keypad commands 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs).

 For technical reasons, the beep is suppressed whenever other sounds are played-back.